SunnySparks/Ruby-capstone/README.md

 ![Rename](Renamed.png)

-**That's it!**  I hope this code will help you find your missing close elements 😀
+**That's it!**  I hope this code will help you find your missing elements 😀

 ## Author